JosephStocks/toggl-entry-annotator/README.md

 # Sync Toggl Track Events

 This is a full-stack application for syncing [Toggl Track](https://toggl.com/track/) time entries to a local database.
-It provides a web interface to view, filter, and annotate your time entries with personal notes.
+It provides a private web interface to view, filter, and annotate your time entries with personal notes and daily summaries.

 The main motivation is to have a private, enhanced view of your Toggl data, allowing for more detailed annotations and daily summaries than Toggl's native features provide.